 Of course, it’s important to note that the tax reform changes don’t apply to the 2017 taxes you’re filing this April.
 However, planning for 2018 taxes, which will be filed in April 2019, should already be well underway.

-If you want to learn more, we suggest directing your legal and tax counsel to IRS Revenue Procedure 2010-51, which explains the purpose and substantiation function of FAVR and Accountable Plans.
-This Revenue Procedure also cites Internal Revenue Code Section 1.62-2 and Section 62 on the deduction of ordinary and necessary costs of using a personal vehicle for business.
+Administrators should be aware of the impact this new law will have on their program.
+If you want to learn more, there are several avenues.
+We suggest directing your legal and tax counsel to IRS Revenue Procedure 2010-51.
+It explains the purpose and substantiation function of FAVR and Accountable Plans.
+The Revenue Procedure also cites Internal Revenue Code Section 1.62-2 and Section 62 on the deduction of ordinary and necessary costs of using a personal vehicle for business.